 When the operator panel is mounted remotely of the control panel assembly, the Start button of the Control submenu can also be used to start the generator set.
-The function of this Start button is identical to the following Starting from Remote Location description.
-Refer to page 3-21 for Control Submenu description.
+The function of this Start button is identical to the Starting from Remote Location (non-emergency sequence, Figure 3-2).
+Refer to Control Submenu (page 3-15) for additional information.